ZonkSec/POTA-ham-scripts/README.md

 these are some ham radio scripts i wrote for POTA purposes.

 The main reasons i wrote them was to check for:
--what parks in my State I have left to do (trying to do them all!)
+- what parks in my State I have left to do (trying to do them all!)
--if ive made QSOs to every state.
+- if ive made QSOs to every state.

 they are quick and dirty, room for improvments everywhere, but they help me see if ive reached my goals!